Logotyp Jordbruksverket

 • have an approved unique variety denomination.

-You must not sell or give away seed or other products from the variety for a longer period than 1 year in Sweden before you submit an application for a plant breeder's right.
-For sales in other countries, a 4‑year period applies and for vines and trees a 6‑years.
+You must not have sold or given away seed or other products from the variety for more than one year in Sweden before submitting an application for plant breeders’ rights.
+For marketing in other countries, the limit is four years, and for vines and trees, it is six years.

-You can apply for a plant breeder's right in our E‑service.
-The application costs SEK 3,000 per variety.
+You can apply for a plant breeders' right in our E‑service.
+The application costs SEK 4,950 per variety.
 You can pay directly in the E‑service or by invoice.
-Subsequently, you pay an annual fee of SEK 3,000 per variety.
+Subsequently, you pay an annual fee of SEK 4,950 per variety.

-You must enclose the annex Assurance of novelty and any power of attorney with your application.
+You must attach the annex Assurance of novelty and any power of attorney with your application.

-The DUS examination takes place at testing centres that are approved by CPVO.
-You can find information about testing centres and the cost of examination on CPVO’s website.
+The DUS examination takes place at examination offices that are approved by CPVO.
+You can find information about examination offices and the cost of examination on CPVO’s website.